apichick/apigee-dev-training/labs/lab-07/README.md

 4. Add the policy in the &lt;Response&gt; element of the contional flow that was added previously to the proxy endpoint.

-5. Add the identity-api-v1 API proxy to the BookAPIProduct API product included in your developer app.

-6. Get an access token using the following request
+5. Get an access token using the following request

         curl -v -u CONSUMER_KEY:CONSUMER_SECRET -d "grant_type=client_credentials" https://ORGANIZATION-ENVIRONMENT.apigee.net/identity/v1/token

-7. Optional: Add proper error handling following the approach learnt in lab 1.02.
+6. Optional: Add proper error handling following the approach learnt in lab 1.02.
 Some of the fault to handle will be: What if the send us invalid client credentials?

 ### Verify Access Token